apache/druid/docs/content/dependencies/metadata-storage.md

 3. Coordinator Nodes

 Thus you need to give permissions (eg in AWS Security Groups)  only for these machines to access the Metadata storage.

+##Migrating Database Servers##

+It is possible that at some point, you may want to migrate the sql database to a different set of physical servers.
+Example scenarios include:

+-  Moving from AWS RDS to custom managed boxes (or vice versa)
+-  Changing database type, eg from MySQL to Postgres

+In order to do the migration in a running druid installation:

+1. Stop database mutation.First thing we need to no is ensure the database doenst get modified while we are in the process of moving it.
+Use the firewall rules on the database server to block access from the rest of the druid cluster (eg from coordinator & realtime indexing nodes).

+2. Copy data over to new database server
+You can use the database's export/import functionality or any other custom procedure to move the data over to the new database server

+3. Ensure new database server has firewall rules to allow druid nodes

+4. Update the runtime.properties file in each druid node to point to the location and credentials of the new database server.

+5. Do a rolling restart of the druid cluster

+What happens to my data during the migration?

+During the migration, since the metadata storage cannot be read/written to, the realtime nodes and indexing service will not persist their data and will hold on to it themselves.
+However, once the nodes are restarted pointing to the new database, they will go ahead and persist it.

+Will any data loss occur?
+No data loss shall occur.
+The realtime and indexing nodes will hold on to the data that they cannot persist.
+Upon reboot they will simply hand over the data as normal.